Xyclade/MachineLearning/Readme.md

 }
 ```

 First thing you might wonder now is *why the frick is the data formatted that way*.
 Well, the separation between dataPoints and their label values is for easy splitting between testing and training data, and because the API expects the data this way for both executing the KNN algorithm and plotting the data.
-Secondly the datapoints stored as an ```scala Array[Array[Double]]``` is done to support datapoints in more than just 2 dimensions.
+Secondly the datapoints stored as an ```Array[Array[Double]]``` is done to support datapoints in more than just 2 dimensions.

 Given the data the first thing to do next is to see what the data looks like.
 For this Smile provides a nice Plotting library.
 In order to use this however, the application should be changed to a Swing application.
 Additionally the data should be fed to the plotting library to get a JPane with the actual plot.
 After changing your code it should like this: